 - It helps you meet your body composition goals.

 - It improves your overall health and wellbeing.

 - It provides you with a dietary approach you can use to sustain your results, health, and well-being for the long term.

 For some people, a well-formulated keto diet will have these four characteristics.
-They will feel and look better, improve various health markers, meet their nutritional needs, and commit to keto a lifestyle without any issues.
+They will feel and look better, improve various health markers, meet their nutritional needs, and develop a keto lifestyle without any major issues.

-In contrast, other individuals may find that keto only exemplifies one or two of these traits for them.
-They may be losing weight, but their cholesterol levels are a cause for concern.
-Or they may feel good and look good but keep struggling to stay on the diet because it conflicts with so many other aspects of their life.
+In contrast, other individuals may find that keto only exemplifies one or two of these traits.
+They may be losing weight, but their cholesterol levels cause concern.
+Or, they may feel good and look good but keep struggling to stay on the diet because it conflicts with many other aspects of their life.

 Bad Advice #10: “Keto will cure your condition (diabetes, cancer, Alzheimer’s, etc.), you must do it.”

 The research literature on the benefits of cutting carbs and being in ketosis is promising and convincing.
 For example, triglycerides, cholesterol, blood sugar, A1c, and blood pressure have all been found to improve significantly as a result of cutting the carbs (for most people).

 Research also indicates that low carb diets can help people with the following conditions: